We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Sleep +0 points · about 8 years ago
+Sleep +0 points · over 8 years ago

 Hello SassysMom, I would recommend following up with your Sleep Specialist so that you can get some answers to your unanswered questions regarding your sleep studies and ASV.
 I agree with WiredGeorge on cleaning your mask every day, it's one step you can take to get rid of any oils on your mask which may be contributing to leaks.
 I agree with him also masks leaks can be a difficult thing and when you have a high pressure it can be especially challenging.
 Mask liners/pads may indeed be helpful for you.
 Google CPAP mask liners or moleskin.
 You may also want to try the different masks on while awake in bed and change positions.
 That way you can adjust the mask and figure out what works for you to improve the leak and reduce the squealing noise.
 You'll probably have more patience trying to learn how to fix the leaks while awake than listening to it squeal half awake during the night.